bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ![HTML5 Overview](/images/html5-client-architecture.png)

-## Implementation of the HTML5 client
+## Implementation of the HTML5 Client (client side):
-The HTML5 client is implemented using [Meteor.js](http://meteor.com) in [CoffeeScript](http://coffeescript.org/)
+The HTML5 client is implemented using [Meteor.js](http://meteor.com) in [ECMA2015](http://www.ecma-international.org/ecma-262/6.0/)
+The client side is built using React.js

-All the code for the HTML5 client is inside the `bigbluebutton/bigbluebutton-html5/app` folder.
-It mainly consists of LESS, HTML and CoffeeScript files.
+All the code for the HTML5 client is inside the `bigbluebutton/bigbluebutton-html5/` folder.

-### CoffeeScript
-CoffeeScript is a language that compiles into JavaScript.
-It offers several advantages over JavaScript, especially that the code is usually a lot smaller and easier to maintain.
-Code in CoffeeScript can be run by Meteor.js thanks to a CoffeeScript [package](https://atmospherejs.com/meteor/coffeescript).

-### WhiteboardPaperModel and Raphaël

-A significant amount of the code of the client is related to the whiteboard.
-We use a library called [Raphaël](http://raphaeljs.com/) to work with vector graphics.

 ### LESS and Media Queries